 The Southern Louisiana Blackpot Festival & Cookoff celebrates Cajun culture and cooking with two days of great music, dancing, food, camping & jamming.
-The festival is a cooperative of South Louisiana musicians, artists, and southern culture enthusiasts and includes an old-fashioned blackpot cooking competition and an accordion contest.
+The festival is a cooperative of South Louisiana musicians, artists, and southern culture enthusiasts and includes an old-fashioned blackpot cooking competition.

 Lights, camera, action!
 So much more than just a film festival, Southern Screen is packed with international screenings, industry panels, professional workshops, music, and live performances.

 We love our music in Lafayette, and whether it is Cajun, Zydeco, swamp pop, classical, swing, or pop, fall is the best season to enjoy these popular concert series.
 Bring a chair and your dancing shoes, and meet locals and visitors for a good time.